 Everybody’s favorite upset!
 The 5-12 upset is easily the most popular one to pick, and for good reason.
 There’s only been 5 tourneys without one.
 Just five!
-Three 12’s advanced in both 2013 and 2014.
+Three 12’s advanced last year, as well as in both 2013 and 2014.
 It happens a lot – almost as often as 6-11 upsets.
 But how often do these guys make it to the next round?

-Since 2000, 29 12-seeds have advanced to the Second Round.
-Ten of them advanced further to the Sweet 16.
+Since 2000, 32 12-seeds have advanced to the Second Round.
+Eleven of them advanced further to the Sweet 16.
 Pretty amazing, right?
 That’s been the end of the road for all but one 12-seed (see below).

 - 1 reached the Elite 8